unnamed variables and patternsunnamed variables and patterns

 The crucial difference is that named variables can be accessed from subsequent code, while unnamed variables may not be accessed.
 Since the compiler does not know which pattern will match at runtime, it also does not know which of the variables b, s, i, and l may be accessed.
 Therefore, it allows only one named variable per case but any number of unnamed variables.

-Unnamed Patterns and Variables are defined in JDK Enhancement Proposal 456.
-In the JEP, you can find some more examples of using unnamed variables.
+Unnamed Variables & Patterns are defined in JDK Enhancement Proposal 456.